Protect and Preserve

 Mission:

-We do not test our grandmother moon, father sun, and Mother Earth.
-The discipline and consequences will be far too great, and human beings will not win.
+We do not test our Mother Earth, Father Sky, and Grandmother Moon.
+The discipline and consequences will be too severe, and human beings will not prevail.

-Níhookaa Diyin Diné Protectors Organization (NDDPO) advocates with NASA, Navajo Nation Human Rights Commissioners, the Diné Hatałii Association, and The Center for STEM Teaching and Learning at Northern Arizona University.
+Níhookaa Diyin Diné Protectors Organization (NDDPO) advocates with NASA, Navajo Nation Human Rights Commissioners, the Diné Hatałii Association, and the Center for STEM Teaching and Learning at Northern Arizona University.

 Ready to take the next step?